-A collection of drawings of locations around London.
+A collection of drawings capturing a little bit of London.
 Just because it's ace.

 Danish design made in Denmark